qduanmu/complyscribe/docs/tutorials/sync-oscal-content.md

 This tutorial provides how to use `trestlebot sync-oscal-content` sync OSCAL models to [CaC content](https://github.com/ComplianceAsCode/content).

-Currently, this command has one sub-command: `cac-control`
+Currently, this command has two sub-command: `component-definition` and `profile`

-## cac-control
+## component-definition

-This command is to sync OSCAL Component Definition files to CaC content profile file and control files.
+This command is to sync OSCAL Component Definition information to CaC content side.

 The CLI performs the following sync: